Allison Gage, President

 Kashif Asdi, Director, Curriculum and Instructional Design

-Kashif Asdi is the Director of Curriculum and Instructional Design for Sophia, where he leads a team that creates innovative academic curriculum and instructional systems for the first-of-its-kind social education platform.
-With more than 20 years of experience in education, training and development, and performance-improvement disciplines, Kashif brings a deep knowledge and passion for teaching and learning to his role.
+Kashif Asdi is the Director of Curriculum and Instructional Design for Sophia, where he leads a team that creates innovative academic curriculum and instructional systems.
+With more than 20 years of experience in education, training and development, and performance-improvement disciplines, Kashif brings knowledge and passion for teaching and learning to his role.

-Prior to joining Sophia, Kashif managed a team of curriculum specialists that created online competency-based, learning-centered and scholar-practitioner curricula for Capella University.
-Prior to his role at Capella University, Kashif worked at the University of Minnesota as a Senior Instructional Technology Specialist where he created and managed an award-winning Teaching Assistant Web Certification program to create future leaders in education.
+Previously, Kashif managed a team of curriculum specialists that created online competency-based, learning-centered and scholar-practitioner curricula for Capella University.
+Prior to his role at Capella University, Kashif worked at the University of Minnesota as a Senior Instructional Technology Specialist where he created and managed an award-winning Teaching Assistant Web Certification program.

 Don Smithmier, Sophia Founder